thomasrobertgee/recipe-app/README.md

 - **OAuth:** Add "Sign in with Google" as an alternative login method.

 ### Core App Enhancements
-- **Shopping List Price Estimation:** Display individual and total estimated costs for the shopping list.
 - **Filtered Recipe View:** The main recipe page will filter recipes based on the user's saved preferences.
 - **Recipe Management:** Allow users to save favorite recipes and rate them.
 - **Multi-Supermarket Support:** Expand the web scraper to include Woolworths and Aldi.